 We hope you find the information contained in this booklet to be informative and useful.
-CNSMR Credit Services is not a credit repair company.
+We are not a credit repair company and do not make any claims that you can "repair" accurate negative information in your credit file.
 We make no claims as to the results obtained by using this information.
-Some people achieve outstanding results, some little or none.
-Persistence is usually the determining factor.

 We are only trying to pass this information along to our customers in the hopes of helping them out, if possible.
-CNSMR Credit Services is not responsible for the outcomes of any disputes or correspondence with any credit reporting agency or creditor.
+We are not responsible for the outcomes of any disputes or correspondence with any credit reporting agency or creditor.
 It is possible that some of the information contained in this manual may be outdated by the time a consumer reads it and there may be an occasional misspelling.
-CNSMR Credit Services makes no claims as to the complete accuracy of every statement contained herein.
+We make no claims as to the complete accuracy of every statement contained herein.